EaseFilterSDK/FileMonitorExample/README.md

 -  **NotifyFileSecurityWasChanged**: Fires this event when the file's security was changed after the file handle closed.
 -  **NotifyFileInfoWasChanged**: Fires this event when the file's information was changed after the file handle closed.

-### Monitor the file I/O by registering the I/O callback notification event.
+### Monitor all the file I/O by registering the I/O callback notification events.

 You can register the file I/O events to monitor the file access I/O in the file filter rule.
 By registering the specific I/O events, you can get file I/O information in real time.